 'AstroPark' to open doors next month

-Chiang Mai: The Princess Sirindhorn AstroPark, complete with cutting edge technology and innovations based on astronomy and astrophysics, will open its doors to the public on Feb 1.
+Chiang Mai: The Princess Sirindhorn AstroPark, complete with cutting edge technology and innovations, will open its doors to the public on Feb 1.

 The observatory's grand opening will be presided over by Her Royal Highness Princess Maha Chakri Sirindhorn, said Sarun Posayachinda, director of National Astronomical Research Institute of Thailand (Narit), which oversees the park.